geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Probably like that.

 ##### **Geohot** [[00:57:13](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=3433)]
 Mixture of experts.
 Wow.
 We really need to just work on our mixture of experts stuff.
 I don't know.
 Maybe we should just have it.
 Just let's get this one first.
 Okay.
-Hopefully there's...
+Hopefully there's..
 I think there's progress on the Thunderbolt thing.
 That guy's still been posted on Twitter.

 ##### **Chenyu** [[00:57:28](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=3448)]
 Oh, I thought he stopped.
 No. No, he's still working.
 Okay.
 So I think he's still working.
 I think he's still working.
 Oh, wow.
 Wolf Parrot, can you find a way to merge Mewon?
 Okay.
 Okay.